-PITTSBURGH – A Fayette County, Pennsylvania, woman was stopped by Transportation Security Administration officers at Pittsburgh International Airport (PIT) on Sunday, December 2, when they detected a loaded handgun in the woman’s carry-on bag.
+PITTSBURGH – An Allegheny County, Pennsylvania, man was stopped by Transportation Security Administration officers at Pittsburgh International Airport (PIT) on Saturday, Nov.
+17, when they detected a loaded handgun in the man’s carry-on bag.

-The Markleysburg, Pennsylvania, resident was stopped at the checkpoint with the .32 caliber handgun, which was loaded with eight bullets, including one in the chamber.
-It marked 32 handguns stopped at one of the airport’s checkpoints so far this calendar year.
-In 2017, TSA officers at PIT Airport caught 37 firearms at checkpoints.
+The Sewickley, Pennsylvania, resident was stopped at the checkpoint with the .380 caliber handgun, which was loaded with six bullets.
+It marked the 30th handgun stopped at one of the airport’s checkpoints so far this calendar year.
+In 2017, TSA officers at PIT Airport caught 37 firearms at the checkpoint.

-TSA contacted the Allegheny County Police, which responded to the checkpoint, confiscated the firearm and detained the woman for questioning.
-She faces a civil penalty from TSA for bringing the gun to the checkpoint.
+TSA contacted the Allegheny County Police, which responded to the checkpoint, confiscated the firearm and detained the man for questioning.
+He faces a civil penalty from TSA for bringing the gun to the checkpoint.
 A typical first offense for carrying a handgun into a checkpoint is $3,900.
 The complete list of penalties is posted online.